Meeting Time: December 02, 2021 at 9:00am PST

 • Default_avatar

-Ruben Espinoza almost 3 years ago
+Ruben Espinoza about 3 years ago

 Dear Council President Chavez and Council members,